skip to content

 00:10:55 - Dev Agrawal

-Yeah, so a lot of open source Devrel like going to conferences and stuff.
-So that, that's kind of contributed to this point because obviously like they, they didn't reach out to me after they saw my work on Clerk.
-They reached out to me after they saw my conference talk about sync engines and reactivity.
-So which was really nice and I think I can now confidently say that I've.
-The last two or three jobs that I've had have been through conference talks.
+Yeah, so a lot of open source DevRel, like going to conferences and stuff.
+So that's kind of contributed to this point, because obviously they didn't reach out to me after they saw my work on Clerk.
+They reached out to me after they saw my conference talk about sync engines and reactivity, which was really nice.
+And I think I can now confidently say that the last two or three jobs that I've had have been through conference talks.

 00:11:27 - Anthony Campolo